Riaz-ul-Haq

-Riaz-ul-Haq is a Pakistani politician and businessman.
+Riaz-ul-Haq is a Pakistani politician & businessman from Okara.His family is involved in Eatable Oil Business.

 Political career

 He was elected as member of the National Assembly of Pakistan as an independent candidate from Constituency NA-144 (Okara-II) in by-elections held in 2015.
 He received 85,714 votes and defeated Ali Arif Chaudhry, a candidate of Pakistan Muslim League (N) (PML-N).
 In November 2015, he joined PML-N.

 He was re-elected to the National Assembly as a candidate of PML-N from Constituency NA-142 (Okara-II) in the 2018 Pakistani general election.